getMBP/FullStack-Learning-Resources/Javascript.md

 https://javascript.info/instanceof

-instanceof operator essentially checks whether anything from left-hand object’s prototype chain is the same object as what’s referenced by prototype property of right-hand object. var arr = [];
+instanceof operator essentially checks whether anything from left-hand object’s prototype chain is the same object as what’s referenced by prototype property of right-hand object.

+var arr = [];
 arr instanceof Array; // true
 This statement returns `true` because Array.prototype (being a prototype property of a right-hand object) references the same object as an internal [[Prototype]] of left-hand object ([[Prototype]] is “visible” via arr.__proto__ in clients that have __proto__ extension).
 An alternative constructor check, which I mentioned earlier, would usually look like:

 var arr = [];
 arr.constructor == Array; // true

-The instanceof operator tests the presence of constructor.prototype in object's prototype chain.
+The instanceof operator tests the presence of constructor.prototype i.e Array.prototype in object's prototype chain.

 a instanceof Foo; // true

 The instanceof operator takes a plain object as its left-hand operand and a function as its right-hand operand.
-The question instanceof answers is: in the entire [[Prototype]] chain of a, does the object arbitrarily pointed to by Foo.prototype ever appear?
+The question instanceof answers is: in the entire [[Prototype]] i.e __proto__ chain of a, does the object arbitrarily pointed to by Foo.prototype ever appear?

 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof)